Aym-brz/projetIA/README.md

        ros2 run projetIA world_control
        ```

-3. Training can be launched by running the file `src/projetIA/projetIA/main.py` (set the different parameters in this file).
+3. Training or evaluating a policy can be launched by running the file `src/projetIA/projetIA/main.py` (set the different parameters in this file).

-4. It is possible to evaluate a policy by running the file `src/projetIA/projetIA/eval_policy.py` (set the different parameters in this file).
+4. It is also possible to evaluate a policy by running the file `src/projetIA/projetIA/eval_policy.py`

 https://github.com/user-attachments/assets/d1cfd3cd-00e4-4f16-bdd5-1c643b5e6a2d